opensearch-project/documentation-website/_dashboards/get-started/dql.md

 ## Querying doubly nested objects

-If a document has double nested objects (object nested inside another object), retrieve data by specifying all the levels.
-In the following example document, `superheroes` is double nested.
+If a document has doubly nested objects (object nested inside another object), retrieve a field value by specifying the full path to the field.
+In the following example document, the `superheroes` object is nested inside the `justice-league` object: